Greetings From Your Rector

 At this time, meetings will be held only once a week.
 Meetings will be each Thurs. from 5-6:30 pm.

 GODLY GAZETTE NOW AVAILABLE VIA EMAIL

 If you would like to receive your gazette by email, please notify the church office and we will remove your name from the snail mail list and add it to the email list.
 Thanks for your help in helping manage our budget.
 Don’t forget to visit our website.
 Most, if not all, of the newsletter is posted online.
-You may let Ellen know @ email@example.com http://www.stlukesliveoak.org
+You may let Ellen know @ email@example.com or go to http://www.stlukesliveoak.org.

 Copyright 2012 St. Luke's Episcopal Church.
 All rights reserved.